denten-books/plain-text/1-chapter.md

 extends the metaphor of pages to electronic reading.
 The usability metaphor comes at a cost of concealment.
 A digital poem, a novel, a physician's script, or a legal contract may resemble their paper counterparts.
-But the metaphor of "turing pages" is but one simulation among the device's many possibilities.
+But the metaphor of "turning pages" is but one simulation among the device's many possibilities.
 When imitating pages, the reading *appliance* also monitors, adjusts, warns, and controls.
 In return for usability it simulates and dissembles.
 The exposition of the metaphor reminds us of the compromise between two conceptual